sdtana/ComfyUI-FDG/readme.md

 ## Usage
+The node is in advanced/model.

-To use FDG, just place the `FDGNode` at advanced/model category in front of the `KSampler` node in your workflow.
+To use FDG, just place the `FDGNode` (located in the advanced/model category) in front of the `KSampler` node in your workflow.

 Basically disables cfg values ​​within KSampler.